jinjiang1997/DDC-MV/README.md

 # Data-for-data-driven-control-of-marine-vehicles

-We provide input/state data obtained from a Marine Vehicle model and use it to generate data suitable for data-driven controller design.
-Data sets 'MVdata.mat', 'MVdata1.mat', 'MVdataf.mat', and 'MVdataf1.mat' correspond to the data used in the design of 'Back1', 'Back2', 'FT1', 'FT2' in our paper.
-In addition, we also attach the calculation results of each controller to the corresponding dataset.
+We provide input/state data obtained from a Marine Vehicle model.
+Folders “level 1”, “level 2”, “level 3”, “level 4”, and “level 5” correspond to the system input-state trajectories  with noise level being  0.2, 0.25, 0.27, 0.3, and 0.35, respectively.